 1/4 cup honey

-1/2 cup yogurt (I suggest plain whole milk yogurt – if I don’t have plain, I use vanilla yogurt and omit the tsp of vanilla)
+1/2 cup plain yogurt (I prefer whole milk) – if you don’t have plain, use vanilla yogurt and omit the tsp of vanilla

 1/3 cup buttermilk OR 1/3 cup milk with a squirt or two of lemon juice (allow it to sit a few minutes before mixing it in)